mity/acutest/README.md

 * By default, if the output is directed to a terminal, the output is colorized.

 C++ specific features:
 * CUTest catches C++ exceptions thrown from unit test functions.
+Such unit tests are considered to fail.
-* If the exception is derived from `std::exception`, `what()` is written out in the error message and the unit tests is considered to fail.
+* If the exception is derived from `std::exception`, `what()` is written out in the error message.

 Any C/C++ module implementing one or more unit tests and including `"cutest.h"`, can be built as a standalone program.
 We call the resulted binary as a "test